johannalouise/repobepo/README.md

 In Slack's guide, you will receive information on how to subscribe specific repositories to a workspace and a channel, but also how to take action in the Slack application.
-After you have read through Slack's guide on how you use their GitHub application, you click on the "Add to Slack"-button.
+After you have read through Slack's guide on how you use their GitHub application, you click on the "Add to Slack" button.

 ![](/images/slack_guide_github.png)

 You will be able to decide which channels the GitHub application will have access to.
-After you have decided that, you click on the "Install"-button at the bottom of the page.
+After you have decided that, you click on the "Install" button at the bottom of the page.
 Shortly after you have clicked on the button, you will be re-directed to the workspace in Slack that you have chosen for the installation.
 After a few minutes, you should have received a direct message from the GitHub application in you Slack workspace telling you that you have successfully installed GitHub on this Slack workspace.